-140. Children may be harmed by other children or young people.
+146. Children may be harmed by other children or young people.
 Staff will be aware of the harm caused by bullying and will use the school's anti-bullying procedures where necessary.
 However,

-- there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures. - 141.
-Peer-on-peer abuse can include: bulling, sexual bullying at school; being coerced to send sexual images; physical and sexual assaults and violence; child sexual exploitation and teenage relationship abuse.
-Gang-affected young women are particularly vulnerable to being sexually exploited for protection, status, drugs or money. - 142.
-The school takes peer on peer abuse seriously and all staff are clear that peer on peer abuse should not be passed off as 'part of growing up' or 'banter'. - 143.
-The school has put in place safeguards to reduce the likelihood of peer-on-peer allegations as outlined in this document and is alert to the indicators of abuse. - 144.
-Incidents of peer-on-peer abuse will be dealt in line with the normal school safeguarding procedures. - 145.
-In dealing with peer-on-peer abuse, the school recognises: - that peer-on-peer abuse often occurs in the same school or neighbourhood, thus it is important any response takes account of how a network of peer relationships is affected - the relationship between sexual exploitation, serious youth violence, and teenage relationship abuse, and the need to ensure it is recognised when young people are experiencing multiple forms of abuse - that young people who have experienced abuse and exploitation can also be groomed to abuse their peers, requiring a much more holistic approach to safeguarding - that different gender issues can be prevalent - that peer-on-peer abuse can be influenced by the nature of the environments in which young people spend their time (e.g. exposure to violence on the streets, exposure to harmful social norms related to gender, relationships and consent) - that peer-on-peer abuse hinges upon young people's experiences of power, and ultimately the notion of consent (while young people who abuse their peers have power over the young person they are harming, they may be simultaneously powerless in relation to some peers who are encouraging their behaviour or in the home where they are being abused) - 146.
+- 147. Child on Child abuse can include: bulling, sexual bullying at school; being coerced to send sexual images; physical and sexual assaults and violence; child sexual exploitation and teenage relationship abuse.
+Gang-affected young women are particularly susceptible to being sexually exploited for protection, status, drugs or money. - 148.
+The school takes child on child abuse seriously and all staff are clear that child on child abuse should not be passed off as 'part of growing up' or 'banter'. - 149.
+The school has put in place safeguards to reduce the likelihood of peer-on-peer allegations as outlined in this document and is alert to the indicators of abuse. - 150.
+Incidents of child on child abuse will be dealt in line with the normal school safeguarding procedures. - 151.
+The school understands the importance of Early Help in situations involving child on child abuse and how they can support children of all ages and tries to improve a family's resilience and outcomes or reduces the chance of a problem getting worse. - 152.
+In dealing with child on child abuse, the school recognises: - that child on child abuse often occurs in the same school or neighbourhood, thus it is important any response takes account of how a network of peer relationships is affected - the relationship between sexual exploitation, serious youth violence, and teenage relationship abuse, and the need to ensure it is recognised when young people are experiencing multiple forms of abuse - that young people who have experienced abuse and exploitation can also be groomed to abuse their peers, requiring a much more holistic approach to safeguarding - that different gender issues can be prevalent - that child on child abuse can be influenced by the nature of the environments in which young people spend their time (e.g. exposure to violence on the streets, exposure to harmful social norms related to gender, relationships and consent) - that peer-on-peer abuse hinges upon young people's experiences of power, and ultimately the notion of consent (while young people who abuse their peers have power over the young person they are harming, they may be simultaneously powerless in relation to some peers who are encouraging their behaviour or in the home where they are being abused) - 153.
 The school also recognises that an alleged perpetrator is likely to have considerable unmet needs as well as posing a significant risk of harm to other children.
 Any decision on action in respect of the alleged perpetrator must be based on the risk they pose to other children and what can be done to minimise this risk.
 Assessment of an alleged perpetrator's needs will include consideration of: - the nature, extent and context of the abusive behaviours - the young person's development and family and social circumstances - whether the young person appears to pose a continuing risk and, if so - who is likely to be at risk from him/her, and the nature and degree of the risk - the young person's need for services, both those which relate to his/her harmful behaviour and other significant needs - whether the young person is also at risk of significant harm and should be the subject of a child protection conference - whether action is to be taken within the criminal justice system

-Peer-on-peer abuse: sharing nudes and semi nudes
+Child on child abuse: sharing nudes and semi nudes